ATpoint/sc_preprocess/README.md

 -  `basename_2.fastq.gz` for R2 (cDNA)

--  the output root directory can be specified via `--outdir_root`, the default is `sc_preprocess_output`.
-Each process will create subfolders in it.
+-  by default the pipeline will create folders for the output file in `$launchDir` so the directory from which the Nextflow run was launched.
+This can be changed with the `--*_outdir` params, see the `nextflow.config` file. params are named intuitively.

 ## Software